 For beginners learning how to apply eyeshadows, DV recommends that you leave a bigger gap between your eyeshadow and your eyebrows.
 You get a smaller canvas to work with, but this also means any mistakes made will not be amplified and obvious.

-With a smaller brush, grab some of your darker colour and apply them with a light hand to the very outer corners of your eyelid.
+With a smaller brush, grab some of your darker colours and apply them with a light hand to the very outer corners of your eyelid.
+Look at how the eyeshadow look in the picture above looks darker as it goes towards the outer corners.

 Using the same colour, you can also sweep some of that brightness on that strip of skin between your transition shade and your browbone.